Althinect/enum-permission/README.md

 # Laravel Enum Permissions

 A Laravel package to easily manage Permissions with Enums and sync these permissions to your database.
-This package leverages Spatie/Permissions under the hood and is fully configured via the config file located at `config/enum-permission.php`.
+This package is built on top of Spatie's Laravel-Permission package, providing an enum-based approach to permission management.
+It's fully configured via the config file located at `config/enum-permission.php`.

 ## Requirements